tjstandifer/personal-website/content/home/posts.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.

-title = "Tom Standifer"
+title = ""
-subtitle = "Here's a subtitle"
+subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.